-- 35. Among the coverages provided by the Policy was business interruption insurance, which, generally, would indemnify Plaintiff for lost income and profits in the event that their businesses were shut down. - 36.
-Plaintiff's Business Income (And Extra Expense) Coverage Form, Form CP 00 30 10 12, provided coverage as follows:
+- 36. Among the coverages provided by the Policy was business interruption insurance, which, generally, would indemnify Plaintiff for lost income and profits in the event that its business was shut down. - 37.
+The Commercial Property Business Income (And Extra Expense) Coverage Form, form CP 00 30 10 12, in Plaintiff's Policy provides the following: